 Add Bratwurst and Bake Until Fully Cooked

-After about 40 minutes of total baking, use a meat thermometer to check the temperature of the bratwurst.
+After about 40 minutes of total baking, use an instant-read meat thermometer to check the temperature of the bratwurst.
 They should be 165° before removing from the oven.
 Poke the sweet potatoes with a fork too.
 They should be soft when fully cooked.

-If your brats are looking a little pale, put them under the broiler or sear on a pan on the stove to add color.
+- If your brats are looking a little pale, put them under the broiler or sear in a pan on the stove to add color (cast iron is ideal, but any pan will work).
 Remember that temperature, not color, is an indicator of fully cooked meat.
 Trust your thermometer!

-Use pre-cooked brats if pale meat bothers you!
-The color will be more brown as you’d expect, but be sure to adjust the cook time if you don’t use fresh bratwurst.
+- Use pre-cooked brats if pale meat bothers you!
+The color will be browner as you’d expect, but be sure to adjust the cooking time if you don’t use fresh bratwurst.
 Pre-cooked brats only need to be warmed in the oven.
 Bake the vegetables for 30-35 minutes then add the pre-cooked brats for the last 10-15 minutes.

-Bratwurst with Roasted Sweet Potatoes & Brussel Sprouts
+Sheet Pan Bratwurst with Roasted Sweet Potatoes & Brussels Sprouts

 Paleo, one-pan dinner!
 This simple, healthy meal is a simple as chopping, tossing in oil and seasoning and baking!
 Perfect for a busy weeknight!